Compare any two graphics cards:

 OpenGL Version OpenGL 3.1 OpenGL 4.3

-Memory Bandwidth: Memory bandwidth is the maximum amount of information (counted in megabytes per second) that can be transferred across the external memory interface within a second.
-It's worked out by multiplying the bus width by its memory speed.
-If the card has DDR type memory, it must be multiplied by 2 once again.
-If DDR5, multiply by ANOTHER 2x.
-The higher the bandwidth is, the better the card will be in general.
-It especially helps with anti-aliasing, High Dynamic Range and higher screen resolutions.
+Memory Bandwidth: Memory bandwidth is the max amount of data (measured in MB per second) that can be moved across the external memory interface in a second.
+It is worked out by multiplying the card's interface width by its memory speed.
+If the card has DDR type memory, the result should be multiplied by 2 once again.
+If DDR5, multiply by 4 instead.
+The higher the memory bandwidth, the faster the card will be in general.
+It especially helps with anti-aliasing, HDR and higher screen resolutions.

-Texel Rate: Texel rate is the maximum texture map elements (texels) that can be applied in one second.
+Texel Rate: Texel rate is the maximum amount of texture map elements (texels) that are applied per second.
 This number is worked out by multiplying the total amount of texture units of the card by the core speed of the chip.
-The higher the texel rate, the better the card will be at texture filtering (anisotropic filtering - AF).
-It is measured in millions of texels processed in a second.
+The higher the texel rate, the better the graphics card will be at texture filtering (anisotropic filtering - AF).
+It is measured in millions of texels processed in one second.

 Display Prices